Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Introduction

-At a high level, the statistical challenge is to estimate the functional relationship between a vector of predictors $\bx \in \R^{p}$ and vector of responses $\by \in \R^{q}.$ In our application, we re-analyze a dataset from \cite{claesson2012gut} containing $n = 178$ predictor-response pairs $(\bx, \by)$ where $\bx$ contains measures of $p = 11$ factors related to diet, medication use, and residence type, and $\by$ contains the logit-transformed relative abundances of $q = 14$ different microbial taxa.
-Our goal is to uncover the direct and indirect effect of these factors on the abundance of each microbial taxon as well as any interactions between microbial taxa.
-The Gaussian chain graph model \citep{lauritzen1989graphical,frydenberg1990chain,lauritzen2002chain}, which simultaneously parameterizes the direct effects of predictors on responses and the residual dependence structure between response, is natural for these data.
-The model asserts that
+In Section~\ref{sec:real_data_experiments}, we re-analyze a dataset \citet{claesson2012gut} containing $n = 178$ covariate-response pairs $(\bx, \by)$ where $\bx$ contains measurements of $p = 11$ factors related to diet, medication use, and residence type and $\by$ contains the logit-transformed relative abundances of $q = 14$ different microbial taxa.
+Our main analytic goal is to identify which lifestyle factors directly affect the relative abundances of which taxa.